TIMAN-group/2L-HMM-paper/jedm-reviews/round-1/reviewer_c_response.md

 > run on the order of 1000 times to recover parameters as well as the
 > spectral approach.)

-We agree that our related work section is weak in the breadth sense and perhaps focuses too much on MOOC-specific or CS-specific research and did not cover enough related work in wider domains.
-We wholeheartedly thank you for your suggested references, which we will incorporate into a substantially revised related work section that more clearly articulates how our model differs from similar models that have been applied in other domains.
+We agree that our related work section was weak in the breadth sense and perhaps focuses too much on MOOC-specific or CS-specific research and did not cover enough related work in wider domains.
+We wholeheartedly thank you for your suggested references, which we have incorporated into a substantially revised related work section that more clearly articulates how our model differs from similar models that have been applied in other domains.

+Specifically, we have now called out our model's relation to similar two-layered approaches applied in other domains, articulated how our model may be viewed as a special case of a more general Hierarchical Hidden Markov Model with certain hard constraints, and discussed in more detail how our model relates to the literature about mixtures of hidden Markov models.

-We will attempt to also do a better job of discussing the potential limitations and drawbacks of our method, including those related to the application of the EM algorithm for fitting our model, in a new section added to the paper.
+We have also attempted to also do a better job of discussing the potential limitations and drawbacks of our method, including those related to the application of the EM algorithm for fitting our model, in a new section added to the paper.